This post may contain affiliate links. Please see my disclosure policy for more details.

 Total (Esperance to Ceduna): 14 hr 20 min – 1,406k

-Baxter Rest Area – Eyre Highway, 114km east of Balledonia, 67km west of Caiguna, free
+Baxter Rest Area – Eyre Highway, 114km east of Balladonia, 67km west of Caiguna, free

 Back to life!
 Ceduna is an isolated port town at the eastern edge of the Great Australian Bight, home to an IGA supermarket and actual people, yay!
 It was so weird and quite a relief to see humans and buildings again after the Nullarbor.
 I camped at Wittelbee, a convenient location to get to Baird Bay the following day.